Hammerspoon/hammerspoon.github.io/index.md

 ## How do I use it?

 Hammerspoon is controlled by the config you write in `~/.hammerspoon/init.lua`.
 You can place any Lua script you like in there, using the APIs that Hammerspoon provides.

+If you are new to Hammerspoon, read the [Getting Started Guide](/go/)

-A full API reference can be found [here](http://hammerspoon.org/docs).
+A full API reference can be found [here](/docs/).

 If you need a reference for the Lua scripting language, see [lua.org](http://www.lua.org/docs.html).